darlanmendonca/req-dir/README.md

 ## Important
-The the path is relative to the file that calls the reqDir.
+The path is relative to the file that calls the reqDir.

 ## Important 2
 No load files called 'index'.